sciwp/docs/docs/installation.md

 ---
-id: sciwp-install
+id: framework-install
 title: Installation
 sidebar_label: Installation
 ---

+In this section you will find how to install the framework and get started with it.
+It might look long because there are some considerations to explain, but in most cases it's just matter of writing **three lines of code**.

 ## Requirements

-SCIWP Framework makes use of many WordPress components, so the base requirements are usually the same as the latest major WordPress version.
-However, before installing the framework, you will need to make sure that your server meets the following requirements:
+SCIWP Framework makes use of many WordPress components, so the base requirements for the latest SCIWP version are usually the same as the latest major WordPress version.
+However you will need to make sure that your server meets the following requirements before installing the framework:

 * PHP >= 7.2